ndsev/zserio-protobuf-benchmarks/README.md

 ## Running

+Make sure you have the following pre-requisites installed:

+- Protocol Buffers Compiler
+- CMake
+- ZIP utility
+- Supported Compiler (gcc, clang, mingw, msvc)

+Also do not forget to fetch the datasets with `git submodule update --init`.

-Running can be done by provided `benchmark.sh` script which accepts as a parameter required platform (e.g. `cpp-linux64-gcc`):
+Now you are ready to run the `benchmark.sh` script which accepts the required platform as a parameter (e.g. `cpp-linux64-gcc`):

 ```